Myakka State Park: One of Florida’s Largest, Oldest & Most Scenic Parks

 Myakka River State Park is located at 13208 State Road 72 in Sarasota, Florida.
 Admission is $6 per vehicle (you can leave the park and return the same day as long as you keep your receipt).

-The “Gator Girl” airboat ride and tram rides are located at the Myakka Outpost.
-Tickets are $12 per adult and $6 for kids aged 6-12.
+Pontoon tickets are $22 per adult and $12 for kids 3-12.
+Tours run from 9am-4pm.
 The boat tour operates year round, however, tram rides only run during the winter and spring months.
+Tram tours are offered at 10:30, 12:30, 2:30, and 4:30.
+More info on tram and pontoon tours.

 Have you ever visited Myakka River State Park?
 Did you encounter any wildlife?
 What were some of your favorite activities?